 The 1/8” thickness is recommended for lighter exudate wounds.
 If the dressing becomes saturated before the desired dressing change, a second dressing may be place on top for continued absorption and vertical wicking.

 Considerations for Tunneling Wounds: Cut the dressing (1/4” thickness) into strips or cut and roll to appropriate size.
 Leave a “tail” at the end of the dressing to assist with easy removal.
 Insert into wound tunnel.
-Do not allow dressing to become fully saturated.

 Considerations for Ostomy Dressing: